clach04/pyhexedit_vim/README.md

 Demo filter for use with vim - created for Microsoft Windows compat testing

-do not use! use xxd that ships with vim instead!
+A very bad hex viewer and editor filter for vim, do not use! use xxd that ships with vim instead!

 Vaguely useful as a reference for bytes IO in py3 and py2 with stdin/stdout.